alexrodic/Conscience-by-Design/Framework Conscience by Design for ethical aligned technology/Framework.md

 Firewall of Intent – Technical Protection
 Conscience layers are open-source but with an immutable hash (SHA-3) on each version.
 Any modification, even by authors, triggers a global alert via a decentralized blockchain registry.
-No organization can quietly insert a political or profit filter—changes are visible to all in real time.
+No organization can quietly insert a political or profit filter-changes are visible to all in real time.

 Anti-Capture Clause – Legal Protection
 Conscience by Design is registered as a global public commons under Creative Commons CC0 plus Anti-Capture License (new legal instrument, 2025).